macarthur-lab/matchbox/docker/README.md

 the build step,

-4. You should now be able to start matchbox with (for example, using the image "matchboxwvol" we built ealier),
+4. You should now be able to start matchbox with (for example, using the image "matchbox-docimg" we built ealier),

 	```
 		docker run -ti -p 9020:9020 -v "/reference_data/exomiser-cli-7.2.1/data":/Exomiser/matchbox/data/data matchbox-docimg